zaphosting/docs/docs/dedicated-windows-ftpserver.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/Laz3HFb7GrLBY9w/preview)

 After that you can close the process with a click on **OK**, a connection to your FTP server is now possible.

+## Conclusion

+Congratulations, you have successfully installed the FTP server.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂